For Civil Service and Labor-Represented Staff

 Get Ready: Set Up Your Leave and Have a Contact Plan

-Step 1: Meet with your HR representative to review and verify.
+Step 1: Meet with your leave specialist to review and verify.

 Step 2: Meet with your supervisor to discuss your leave and bring this checklist.